-Starting point is the patient and his medical prescription.
-First, the patient’s identity is verified, then his specimen is taken and traced throughout the entire process, until the diagnosis and the final biorepository.
+The starting point is the patient and his medical prescription.
+Firstly, the patient’s identity is verified.
+Afterward, their specimen is taken and traced throughout the entire process, until the diagnosis and final biorepository.

 Total Process Automation is achieved through robotized stations that collect and transfer the specimens between the different steps in the workflow – for full process control.
 Automation allows operators to focus on their specialized work (technical tasks), that adds value to the process itself.

 *DG Hicks & BF Boyce (2012) The challenge and importance of standardizing pre-analytical variables in surgical pathology specimens for clinical care and translational research, Biotechnic & Histochemistry, 87:1, 14-17, DOI: 10.3109/10520295.2011.591832